-In 2023, our achievement rates for Level 1, Level 2 and Level 3 were above 94% at each level.
-At each of these levels over 70% of students achieved their respective qualifications with a Merit or Excellence Endorsement.
+In 2024, our achievement rates for Level 1 was above 90% and Levels 2 and Level 3 were above 95%.
+At Level 2 and 3 over 75% of students achieved their respective qualifications with a Merit or Excellence Endorsement.
 Our Māori and Pasifika achievement is also very high.

 The graphs below are generated by NZQA at the beginning of February and show St Mary's academic results (blue) compared with the national rates (red) and schools with a similar equity index rating (green).
 It can be interesting to see how results may be interpreted so we make sure we share our data directly from NZQA.

-We are well placed to make the change to the new NCEA standards.
-For the past three years we have been piloting the Level 1 Religious Studies standards Each year we have added another subject to this pilot group, including Chinese and Music.
-We have learnt a lot as a result of being involved in this.
+We are well placed to make the change to the new NCEA standards, as can be seen in the Level 1 achievement.
 All Year 10 students had the opportunity to sit the Literacy and Numeracy Co-Requisite requirements.
-Again, our levels of achievement are over 75% for each paper.
-There is currently work going on behind the scenes with the NZQA process.
-For students that may not have achieved this yet, there will be communication home shortly.
+Again, our levels of achievement are over 80% for each paper.

 These outstanding academic results reflect the high standards of our students and staff.
 Teachers and Deans know each student, their story and work with them to achieve their goals.
 Achieving is part of the St Mary's culture.
 Students are guided and supported to achieve to their potential.
 Our smaller class numbers are an advantage to both students and staff who enjoy close working relationships with their students.
 St Mary's College teachers are specialists in their fields, and students are taught by these specialists right from Year 7, which does make a difference.